List of Child's Play characters: Detective Mike Norris

-(played by Chris Sarandon and Brian Tyree Henry) - A detective investigating the murder of Andy's babysitter.
+(played by Chris Sarandon) - A detective investigating the murder of Andy's babysitter.
 He is also responsible for Chucky's death prompting him to transfer his soul into a Good Guy doll.
-He initially refuses to believe the Barclays, but when Chucky tries to kill him, he becomes an ally to the family.
-He appears only in the first film, and is indirectly mentioned in the second and fourth films.
-He appears via archive footage in Curse of Chucky.
+He initially refuses to believe Barclays, but when Chucky tries to kill him, he becomes an ally to the family.
+He appears only in the first film and is indirectly mentioned in the second and fourth films.
+He appears via archive footage in Curse of Chucky, in which it turns out that he and Karen eventually started a relationship and married.

 Madeleine

 (played by Elisabeth Rosen) - is a patient at the Harrogate mental facility.
 She came to the institution after smothering her baby Joshua to death.
 Appears in Cult of Chucky.

 Malcolm

 (played by Adam Hurtig) - is a patient at the Harrogate mental facility, and is called Multiple Malcolm by the other patients.
 He has Dissociative Identity Disorder and has two notable identities: Michael Phelps and Mark Zuckerberg.
 Appears in Cult of Chucky.